Platelet Inventory Management with Approximate Dynamic Programming: Simulation-Based ADP

 \subsection{Approximate Policy Iteration Algorithm}

 The steps of the approximate policy iteration algorithm are similar to the exact algorithm except that we use simulation to implement the policy improvement and policy evaluation steps (see, e.g., \citealt{Bert05}).
-Specifically, we start the algorithm with $n=1$, arbitrary coefficient vectors $\boldsymbol{\beta}^0_\tau$ for each $\tau \in\{0, \dots, \gamma-1\}$, and iteratively update the coefficient vectors as follows:

-\begin{enumerate} \item \emph{Policy improvement}: we start from a random initial period and inventory state and make sequential ordering decisions according to
+Specifically, we start with coefficient vectors $\boldsymbol{\beta}^0_\tau = 0$ for all $\tau \in\{0, \dots, \gamma-1\}$, and iteratively update the coefficient vectors according to the following steps \revision{(see Online Appendix \ref{app:algorithm} for the complete algorithm)}: \begin{enumerate} \item \emph{Policy improvement}: we start from a random initial period and inventory state and make ordering decisions \revision{in iteration $n$} using,

 and by following a simulated sample path of shelf-life and demand generated for a sufficiently long horizon.
 For example, we generate samples for 100 periods (see Section \ref{subsec:perf} for more details) in our numerical experiments.
 This allows us to obtain the ordering policy $\mu^n$ for each state $\textbf{x} \in \mathcal{X}$ \emph{visited} in each $\tau \in\{0, \dots, \gamma-1\}$ during the simulation.
-As shelf-life samples depend on the order size, we generate samples for all possible order sizes after solving \eqref{greedy} by exploiting Common Random Numbers (CRN).
+As shelf-life samples depend on the order size, we generate samples for all possible order sizes after solving \eqref{greedy} by exploiting Common Random Numbers (CRN) (see, e.g., \citealt{glasserman1992some}).
 We repeat $Q$ replications of the above procedure to create a set of inventory states visited in each $\tau$ under policy $\mu^n$, denoted by $\big \{\textbf{x}_{\tau,\psi}^n:\psi=1,\dots,\Psi_\tau(Q)\big\}$, where $\Psi_\tau(Q)$ is the total number of states visited with $Q$ replications and demand index $\tau$. \item \emph{Policy evaluation}: we denote by $c_{\tau,\psi}^n$ the Monte Carlo estimate of the expected long-run discounted cost incurred by starting from state $\textbf{x}_{\tau,\psi}^n$ in period $\tau$ and following policy $\mu^n$ for the long but finite horizon.
 We then solve the following least squares problems and update the coefficient vectors:

 where we use $\lambda_n = 1/n$ to smooth the coefficient vectors in the $n$th iteration.

 \item We increase $n$ by one and go to Step 1 until $n$ reaches a predetermined total number of iterations before the algorithm terminates. \end{enumerate}